lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 A rule entry can also be a function `(value, formData)` instead of an object.
 The return value determines the outcome:

-- `true` or any truthy non-string — valid.
+- `true` or any truthy non-string: valid.
-- A non-empty string — invalid; the string is used as the error message.
+- A non-empty string: invalid; the string is used as the error message.
-- A non-empty array of strings — invalid; each string becomes an error message.
+- A non-empty array of strings: invalid; each string becomes an error message.

 #### Error order